bvarnai/respository-installer/README.md

 export INSTALLER_CONFIG_TOKEN=1bacnotmyrealtoken123beefbea
 ```

-Token is insterted in the header using `curl`
+Token is inserted in the header using `curl`

 ```
 -H Authorization: Bearer ${token}